blackflux/lambda-tdd/README.md

 Type: `boolean`<br>
 Default: `false`

-When set to true, request bodies are not required to match for tests cassettes.
+When set to true, request bodies are not required to match for test cassettes.

 ### envVarYml